 This rigging not only does a great job of triggering bites but can be fished quicker (often effectively around .8 mph) than other presentations, meaning I can cover more water and put my baits in front of more fish during the fishing day than with other presentations.

 A typical early summer fishing day with this rigging often involves checking several potential fish-holding spots and only when fishing when fish are “seen” on the locator.
-Several quick passes through an area often yields a few fish and then it’s on to the next spot.
+Several quick passes through an area often yield a few fish and then it’s on to the next spot.

 Early summer and walleye fishing often go hand-in-hand for many anglers.
 Putting the tips just offered here to use is a good way to spend a summer day and will often lead to a fresh fish dinner too!